marrow/dsl/README.rst

 If you add ``marrow.dsl`` to the ``install_requires`` argument of the call to ``setup()`` in your application's ``setup.py`` file, the engine will be automatically installed and made available when your own application or library is installed.
-You can alternatively make ``marrow.dsl`` an installation-time dependency only by declaring it against the ``setup_requires`` argument instead.
+You can alternatively make ``marrow.dsl`` a build-time dependency by declaring it against the ``setup_requires`` argument instead.

 We recommend "less than" version number pinning to ensure there are no unintentional side-effects when updating.
 Use ``marrow.dsl<1.1`` to get all bugfixes for the current release, and ``marrow.dsl<2.0`` to get bugfixes and feature